dyllionnaire/MSP_LCD/README.md

 -and only for the first 7 digits (those corresponding to the 7.1 segment portion of the LCD).

-Additionally, the only display configuration currently supported for the four MUX modes is the 4-MUX; however, given the precedent set by the LCDMEM register data type as a pointer to the address thereof with a bit field of the memory scheme as its type and some type checking and appriopriate address allocation in m_init, the multimode arrangement could be achieved.
+Additionally, the only display configuration currently supported for the four MUX modes is the 4-MUX; however, given the precedent set by the LCDMEM register data type as a pointer to the known address with a bit field of the memory scheme as its type and some type checking and appriopriate address allocation in m_init, the multimode arrangement could be achieved.